Liqwid-Labs/agora/docs/tech-design/proposals.md

 ### Voting stages

-The life-cycle of a proposal is neatly represented by a state machine, with the 'draft' phase being the initial state, and 'executed' and 'failed' being the terminating states.
+The life-cycle of a proposal is neatly represented by a state machine, with the 'draft' state being the initial state, and 'executed' and 'failed' being the terminating states.

 **Please note that this state-machine representation is purely conceptual and should not be expected to reflect technical implementation.** This is because some state transitions in the state machine representation don't need to happen in the actual implementation as a transaction.
 A key example is going from the "lock" phase to the "execution" phase.
 The only thing that needs to happen is that time goes by.
 So under the hood, they are represented the same in the Proposal's datum.
+Furthermore, in order to make our wording consistent, we use _"period"_ to mean a time-based, and _"status"_ to mean what is encoded in the datum.
+"State", then, refers to the more vague notion of what the state machine would look like.

 > Emily 2022-04-27: This is quite confusing still, I feel. @Jack, could you try to reword this and make it more clear?